pip-services/pip-services-docs/content/en/python/recipes/background_execution/_index.md

 ### Introduction

 Sometimes you may need to use your microservices as background tasks.
-From an architectural point of view, we call this type of tasks Active Logic, as they don’t need any external event to prompt them but a background task logic only.
+From an architectural point of view, we call this type of tasks Background Execution, as they don’t need any external event to prompt them but a background task logic only.
 There are several ways to design this task.
 One approach consists of adding a timer to the microservice’s controller and distributed locks.
 Another method would be using a message queue to manage the execution process.
 Lastly, we can use a microservice, such as the Pip.Services’ Job microservice, which keeps a list of jobs performed by other microservices and manages their execution.
 This article explains how to tackle those three approaches through the use of a practical example.

 ### Background execution

 Microservices are usually stateless, meaning that they don’t store any information about their state or the task they are running.
 Because of this, there arises the problem of multiple execution of the same task by different instances of a microservice.
-A number of Active Logic patterns were developed for the PipServices Toolkit to help solve such complexities.
+A number of Background Execution patterns were developed for the PipServices Toolkit to help solve such complexities.
 The three main strategies used to accomplish this are:

 - using a timer and distributed locks